telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

 position: 0
 ---

-# Getting Started
+# Getting Started with RadPropertyGrid
+<<Comment: A heading just called Getting Started is not very SEO friendly.
+I changed this to be a phrase someone is more likely to type into a search engine.>>

-This tutorial will walk your through the creation of a sample application that contains RadPropertyGrid and will show you how:
+This tutorial will walk your through the creation of a sample application that contains RadPropertyGrid and will show you how to:

-* Use RadPropertyGrid in your project
+* Use a RadPropertyGrid in your project

-* Bind RadPropertyGrid to a single item
+* Bind a RadPropertyGrid to a single item

 For the purpose of this example, you will need to create an empty {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} Application project and open it in Visual Studio.

->In order to use RadPropertyGrid in your projects you have to add references to the following assemblies:
+>In order to use RadPropertyGrid in your projects, you have to add references to the following assemblies:
 >* __Telerik.Windows.Controls__
 >* __Telerik.Windows.Controls.Data__
 >* __Telerik.Windows.Data__